API Reference¶

 ¶

-Add a constraint to only select diagrams for which the given function returns true
+Add a constraint to only select diagrams for which the given function returns true.
+The function receives

 a single diagrams as input and should return a boolean.